cvzi/flag/docs/index.rst

     my_flags.add_flag("US-TX")

     # This will show the Texas flag on WhatsApp
-    # On other platforms, the first will show the letters 🇽🇹, the second an emmpty flag 🏴󠁵󠁳󠁴󠁸󠁿
+    # On other platforms, the first will show the letters 🇽🇹, the second an empty flag 🏴󠁵󠁳󠁴󠁸󠁿
-    print(my_flags.flagize("The Texas flag :XT:")) p
+    print(my_flags.flagize("The Texas flag :XT:"))
     print(my_flags.flagize("The Texas flag :us-tx:"))